i582/phpstats/README.md

 7. Namespace structure graph;
 8. Function reachability graph.

-[Graphviz](https://graphviz.org/download/) is used to build graphs.
+See the documentation [part](https://i582.github.io/phpstats-docs/docs/capabilities/graphs/) for details.

 ### Relations between symbols

-PhpStats is currently analyzing the following relations:
+**PhpStats** is currently analyzing the following relations:

 1. **For class-class relations:**
    1. Whether one class is **extends** another and vice versa;